johnathanvman/F6/index.md

 					if(map[party.y-lastMove[0]][party.x-lastMove[1]].name == "Door"){
 						map[party.y-lastMove[0]][party.x-lastMove[1]].travel = -1;
 						if(NegativeUnit != null){
-							Entrys.push("We walk farther into the dungeon and hear a low grumbling behind us, I turn expecting to see a monstergirl but find the noise is from a stone door sliding closed over the hallway we just walked through!
+							Entrys.push("We walk farther into the castle and hear a low grumbling behind us, I turn expecting to see a monstergirl but find the noise is from a stone door sliding closed over the hallway we just walked through!
 My NEG shrieks when she realizes we are trapped inside.
 A group of alert TAGs come to investigate the scream, ready to fight!")
 						}else{
-							Entrys.push("We walk farther into the dungeon and hear a low grumbling behind us, I turn expecting to see a monstergirl but find the noise is from a stone door sliding closed over the hallway we just walked through!
+							Entrys.push("We walk farther into the castle and hear a low grumbling behind us, I turn expecting to see a monstergirl but find the noise is from a stone door sliding closed over the hallway we just walked through!
 A group of alert TAGs come to investigate the noise, ready to fight!")
 						}
 					}else{
 						if(PositiveUnit != null){
 							if(map[party.y][party.x].units[0].Tags[0] == "Harpygirl"){
-								Entrys.push("My POS kicks open the wooden door and we charge inside.
+								Entrys.push("My POS slams open the wooden door and we charge inside.
 A group of alert TAGs perched on various furnature fly up towards the ceiling of the oversized room, ready for a fight!")
+							}else if(map[party.y][party.x].units[0].Tags[0] == "Drowgirl"){
+								if(map[party.y][party.x].units[0].Clothing == "Dress"){
+									Entrys.push("My POS slams open the wooden door and we charge inside.
+A group of drow "+randomEntry("ClothingGroup"+map[party.y][party.x].units[0].Clothing)+choose([" seem surprised by our entrance, and scramble to draw their weapons!"," quickly draw their blades when they see us."," watch the broken hinge slide towards them as they draw their blades."],[" sit along a table of rich food and glasses of wine.
+They quickly stop their meal, and draw weapons when they see us!"," dance to the sound of a music box.
+It stops with the sound of a record scratch, and they draw their blades."," stand around a table covered in papers.
+They seem completely surprised by our entrance, and pause for a few moments before drawing their blades."," sit quietly while they read.
+Our presence enrages them, and they hurriedly set their bookmarks before drawing blades."]))
 								}else{
+									Entrys.push("My POS slams open the wooden door and we charge inside.
+A group of drow "+randomEntry("ClothingGroup"+map[party.y][party.x].units[0].Clothing)+choose([" seem surprised by our entrance, and scramble to draw their weapons!"," quickly draw their blades when they see us."," watch the broken hinge slide towards them as they draw their blades."],[" eat around a table.
+They quickly stop their meal and draw weapons when they see us!"," standing guard.
+Their weapons are already in hand, and they've clearly been waiting for a fight."," rest in bunks.
+They quickly grab their weapons and get ready for a fight."," play a strange game involving cups and a small ball.
+Their fun comes to an end as they get ready for a fight!"]))
+								}
+							}else{
-								Entrys.push("My POS kicks open the wooden door and we charge inside.
+								Entrys.push("My POS slams open the wooden door and we charge inside.
 A group of alert TAGs stand guard in the next room, ready for a fight!")
 							}
 						}else{
 							if(map[party.y][party.x].units[0].Tags[0] == "Harpygirl"){
 								Entrys.push("I kick open the wooden door and we charge inside.
 A group of alert TAGs perched on various furnature fly up towards the ceiling of the oversized room, ready for a fight!")
+							}else if(map[party.y][party.x].units[0].Tags[0] == "Drowgirl"){
+								if(map[party.y][party.x].units[0].Clothing == "Dress"){
+									Entrys.push("I kick open the wooden door and we charge inside.
+A group of drow "+randomEntry("ClothingGroup"+map[party.y][party.x].units[0].Clothing)+choose([" seem surprised by our entrance, and scramble to draw their weapons!"," quickly draw their blades when they see us."," watch the broken hinge slide towards them as they draw their blades."],[" sit along a table of rich food and glasses of wine.
+They quickly stop their meal, and draw weapons when they see us!"," dance to the sound of a music box.
+It stops with the sound of a record scratch, and they draw their blades."," stand around a table covered in papers.
+They seem completely surprised by our entrance, and pause for a few moments before drawing their blades."," sit quietly while they read.
+Our presence enrages them, and they hurriedly set their bookmarks before drawing blades."]))
+								}else{
+									Entrys.push("I kick open the wooden door and we charge inside.
+A group of drow "+randomEntry("ClothingGroup"+map[party.y][party.x].units[0].Clothing)+choose([" seem surprised by our entrance, and scramble to draw their weapons!"," quickly draw their blades when they see us."," watch the broken hinge slide towards them as they draw their blades."],[" eat around a table.
+They quickly stop their meal and draw weapons when they see us!"," standing guard.
+Their weapons are already in hand, and they've clearly been waiting for a fight."," rest in bunks.
+They quickly grab their weapons and get ready for a fight."," play a strange game involving cups and a small ball.
+Their fun comes to an end as they get ready for a fight!"]))
+								}
 							}else{
 								Entrys.push("I kick open the wooden door and we charge inside.
 An alert group of TAGs stand guard in the next room, ready for a fight!")
 							}